Chimila language

-Chimila (Shimizya), also known as Ette Taara, is a Chibchan language of Colombia, spoken by the Chimila people, who live between the lower Magdalena River, the Sierra Nevada de Santa Maria and the Cesar River.
-At one time Chimila was grouped with the Malibu languages, but then Chimila became classified as a Chibchan language.
+Chimila, known natively as Ette Taara, is a Chibchan language of Colombia, spoken by the Chimila people, who live between the lower Magdalena River, the Sierra Nevada de Santa Maria and the Cesar River.
+Chimila was historically grouped with the Malibu languages, but then it was classified as a Chibchan language.

-Julian Steward, in the 1950 Handbook of South American Indians, reports a communication from Gerardo Reichel-Dolmatoff that he considered Chimila to be one of the Arawakan languages, and would thus be expected to be like Tairona, one of the Chibchan languages.
+Gerardo Reichel-Dolmatoff considered Chimila to be one of the Arawakan languages, and would thus be expected to be like Tairona, one of the Chibchan languages.

 Phonology

-Although an accurate description of the phonology of Chimila is yet to be produced, a preliminar sketch can be found in Trillos Amaya's (1997) grammar.
+The following is a preliminary sketch based on Trillos Amaya's (1997) grammar.

-The Chimila languages has 5 oral vowels /i, u, e, o, a/.
+The Chimila language has 5 oral vowels /i, u, e, o, a/.
 These basic segments can also be realized as short, long, aspirated and glottalized.